Skip navigation

 1. Students receive timely, constructive and actionable feedback on their performance in assessment tasks to assist with their learning.

-2. The mark for each assessment item is recorded in the ANU Learning Management System (Wattle) Gradebook and, is visible to students, except for the final assessment that is not visible to students, for all courses commencing after 1 July 2021 (excluding Winter Session 2021 courses).
+2. The mark for each assessment task is recorded in the University’s Learning Management System (LMS) and, is visible to students, except for the final assessment that is not visible to students, for all courses commencing after 1 July 2021 (excluding Winter Session 2021 courses).

-3. Despite clause 37, the mark for assessment items submitted for a course may not be recorded in Wattle Gradebook if:
+3. Despite clause 52, the mark for assessment tasks submitted for a course may not be recorded in the University’s Learning Management System (LMS):

-1. The mark for the assessment item is for a course that is only available as a part of a transnational program that is entirely taught in a language other than English and for which there are no English language requirements for admission, or
+1. If the mark for the assessment task is for a course that is only available as a part of a transnational program that is entirely taught in a language other than English and for which there are no English language requirements for admission, or

-2. Where the Associate Dean (Education) approves a case that demonstrates that the proposed grading scheme for the course cannot technically be implemented in Wattle Gradebook.
+2. Where the Associate Dean approves a case that demonstrates that the proposed grading scheme for the course cannot technically be implemented in the University’s Learning Management System (LMS).

 3. Students have the opportunity to undertake at least one formative or summative assessment task and receive feedback on their performance before 50% of a teaching period has elapsed.
 In rare cases a relevant Associate Dean approves an exception to this arrangement on the basis of the teaching model being employed.
 This clause does not apply to thesis or project courses.